K.I.Z: History

-The three members of K.I.Z started their careers in the Reimliga Battle Arena RBA (engl.
-Rhyme-League Battle Arena).
-Tarek named himself "Schwiegersohn" (engl. son-in-law), Maxim "Stiefvater" (engl. step-dad) and Nico "Warmer Bruder" (engl. warm brother, derogatory for gay man).
+The three members of K.I.Z started their careers in the Reimliga Battle Arena RBA ("Rhyme-League Battle Arena").
+Tarek named himself "Schwiegersohn" ("son-in-law"), Maxim "Stiefvater" ("step-dad") and Nico "Warmer Bruder" ("warm brother", derogatory for gay man).

-After the foundation of K.I.Z their first album RapDeutschlandKettensägenMassaker (engl.
-RapGermanyChainsawMassacre) was released on May 9, 2005, on the Label Royal Bunker.
-On February 17, 2006, their Mixtape Böhse Enkelz (engl.
-Evil Grandchildren, pun on Böhse Onkelz) was released.
+After the foundation of K.I.Z their first album RapDeutschlandKettensägenMassaker ("RapGermanyChainsawMassacre") was released on 9 May 2005, on the Label Royal Bunker.
+On 17 February 2006, their mixtape Böhse Enkelz ("Evil Grandchildren", pun on Böhse Onkelz) was released.
 In August 2006, they were a supporting act for the Bloodhound Gang on the German leg of their tour, and in early 2007 for Prinz Pi on his !Donnerwetter! tour.

 They were supposed to play at the aftershow party of the rock festival Rock am Ring in 2007, but their appearance was canceled shortly before because one of the festival's sponsors considered their lyrics to be too offensive.
 But they insisted on appearing there, so they played from the rooftop of a bus in the camping area in 2008.
 Playing hip-hop at a rock festival was considered to be a huge affront, prompting audience members to throw beer cans onto their stage.

-On August 17, 2007, they were the center point of an XXL Edition of the MTV show Urban TRL.
-They played a live show presenting their first single "Geld essen" (engl.
-Eating Money) and were interviewed.
+On 17 August 2007, they were the center point of an XXL Edition of the MTV show Urban TRL.
+They played a live show presenting their first single "Geld essen" ("Eating Money") and were interviewed.

-On August 20, 2007, they organized a concert with the motto "Reclaim your U-Bahn" in front of the train station Schlesisches Tor in Berlin Kreuzberg.
+On 20 August 2007, they organized a concert with the motto "Reclaim your U-Bahn" in front of the train station Schlesisches Tor in Berlin Kreuzberg.
 Originally, the concert was slated to take place inside a train, but the BVG closed down the entire station and called the police, who appeared in riot gear.
 They tried to dissolve the gathering of approximately 1000 people and arrested eight.

-Their album Hahnenkampf (engl.
-Cock Fight) was released on August 24, 2007, and distributed with the help of Universal, and was ranked 9th in the German sales charts.
+Their album Hahnenkampf ("Cock Fight") was released on 24 August 2007, and distributed with the help of Universal, and was ranked 9th in the German sales charts.

-In summer 2007 K.I.Z went on tour through Austria, Germany and Switzerland.
-In the video based on their song "Geld essen" (engl.
-To Eat Money) one scene shows two homosexual men kissing.
-According to K.I.Z this is a personal statement against homophobia in hip-hop.
+In summer 2007, K.I.Z went on tour through Austria, Germany and Switzerland.
+In the video based on their song "Geld essen" ("To Eat Money") one scene shows two homosexual men kissing.
+According to K.I.Z, this is a personal statement against homophobia in hip-hop.